dondenoncourt/aws_ses_bounce_mini_app/README.md

 # AWS SES Mini-App with Bounce Notification Handling

 As promised in my last blog entry on http://denoncourt.blogspot.com, this my first in a series of instructive Rails mini-apps.
 The purpose of each application will be to illustrate the use of one technique, feature, or utility.
-And the README of that application will be provide instructive details (https://github.com/dondenoncourt/aws_ses_bounce_mini_app).
+And the README of that application will provide instructive details (https://github.com/dondenoncourt/aws_ses_bounce_mini_app).

 Recently I had to code a Rails application to handle bounce notifications from AWS SES.
 Amazon Simple Email Server is ridiculously easy to configure and use in a Rails application.
 As the instructions at the github gem page, https://github.com/drewblas/aws-ses, explain, all you need do is add the aws-ses Rails gem and create a configuration file called config/initializers/amazon_ses.rb that contains your Amazon credentials (soft-coded of course.)

-But, if you need your application to handle bounce notifications, things get a little more complicated.
+But, if you need your application to handle bounce, complaint, or delivery notifications, things get a little more complicated.
 It took me a bit to figure out how to properly configure AWS-SES bounce notifications and to write the code required to handle AWS callbacks.
 So I figured it would be helpful if I built a mini-app with a README that details the process.

 ## Bounce Notification Flow

 Let me walk through the two-step flow of bounce notifications:

-First, your Rails mailer sends an email and, subsequently, AWS-SES fails to be able to deliver that email -- perhaps because the email address was incorrect, or maybe the mailbox was full, or it could have failed for a couple of other reasons that are covered in http://docs.aws.amazon.com/ses/latest/DeveloperGuide/notification-contents.html#bounce-types.
+First: your Rails mailer sends an email and, subsequently, AWS-SES fails to be able to deliver that email -- perhaps because the email address was incorrect, or maybe the mailbox was full, or it could have failed for a couple of other reasons that are covered in http://docs.aws.amazon.com/ses/latest/DeveloperGuide/notification-contents.html#bounce-types.

-Second, because you have configured AWS-SES to perform callbacks to your application when bounces occur, AWS-SES sends a POST to your application with a JSON string that contains an array of bounced email addresses.
+Second: because you have configured AWS-SES to perform callbacks to your application when bounces occur, AWS-SES sends a POST to your application with a JSON payload that contains an array of bounced email addresses.

 ## Handling AWS SES Callback Confirmation HTTP Post Request

 The first part of that second step, configuring AWS-SES bounce callbacks, is easier said than done.
-The AWS configuration screens are confusing and, to make things easy, your application should be coded to handle notifications before you do the AWS-SES configuration.
+The AWS configuration screens are confusing and, as I found out the hard way, to make things easy, your application should be coded to handle notifications before you do the AWS-SES configuration.

 ## Mini-App’s AWS-SES Bounce Confirmation Handling

-The mini-app’s routes.rb includes the following:
+My mini-app’s routes.rb includes the following:
 ```ruby
   get 'mail_it' => 'simple_mail#mail_it'
   post 'aws_sns/bounce' => 'simple_mail#bounce'